Daftyon/.github/readme.md

 From *hafdi* (solution) to *Daftyon* - Pioneering accessible development tools

-Created by Ahmed Hafdi • Competitive Programming Champion • Open Source Advocate
+Created by Ahmed Hafdi • Software Engineer

 ---